 After completing the majority of my graduate coursework in one year I decided that I wanted to go out and get a teaching job.
 A lot of this was motivated by passion rather than making more money, as evidenced by the fact that I took a fairly steep pay cut leaving my network admin job to teach.
 My first teaching salary was $26,401, but that only lasted for one year before I moved to another school district to increase my base salary to almost $36,000 a year.
 While my base salary was fairly low I was able to do a few things to increase that number.
 First, by taking on clubs and activities at the school I was able to get a salary supplement each year of about $4,000.
 I was also able to get $1,500 more by working two additional weeks during my normal summer break.
-Finally, through the school district’s adult education program I was able to teach two courses in the afterschool and evening programs which netted about $10,000 a year.
+Finally, through the school district’s adult education program I was able to teach two courses in the after-school and evening programs which netted about $10,000 a year.
 I taught high school for six years and five of those years I was making between $51,000 – $55,000 a year with about two months off each year for holidays and summer break.

 During this time I not only went back to complete my two graduate degrees, but I completed a third master’s degree that ultimately would become my new career field.

 While I was still teaching high school I decided to start a couple of side projects to make additional income.
 The first one was a summer camp program I created for middle and high school students that I organized and ran for four years.
-The camps did fairly well bringing in revenue, but by the time I paid all the staff I needed to hire and other expenses I probably personally netted $12,000 total across four years.
+The camps did fairly well bringing in revenue, but by the time I paid all the staff I needed to hire along with other expenses I probably personally netted $12,000 total across four years.
 It was not a significant amount of profit, but it did teach me a lot about running a side business.

 Near the end of my teaching career I launched another business that primarily focused on online learning and training.
 One of the biggest parts of the business was a set of courses I created on leadership targeted to high school and college students.
 These courses were delivered completely online in a sequence where the students who started the first course typically took an additional four courses over two years.
-It was a very niche market but quickly grew to a size that required hiring and paying many additional staff to teach the courses since they were not self-paced independent courses and most required instructors.
+It was a very niche market but quickly grew to a size that required hiring and paying many additional staff to teach the courses since they were not self-paced independent courses and most required active instructors.
 Between those courses and other areas of business (primarily consulting) this business did fairly well for about four years before I decided to sell it to a third party.
 I wish I could say that selling this business made me financially independent, but I financed the buyer’s purchase over a five year period and they went bankrupt after the first year (more on the lessons learned from this later).

 College Years Part 2 (or three or four…)

 In 2006 I decided to return to school to complete a Ph.D. with a primary research focus on learning, cognition, and systems thinking.
 Prior to starting the program, I was awarded a teaching and research assistantship that paid all of my tuition (for a certain amount of hours) and a small stipend that equated to a salary of about $12,000 a year.
 During this time I took on a few student loans, primarily to increase the speed I was moving through the program, since my assistantship only covered 9 credit hours a semester.
 I completed my Ph.D. in two years and a couple of months (more on that later) which helped control some costs associated with living expenses, but did increase my tuition and fees bill, thus needing some student loans.
 I will also admit that it was hard to get back to spending and living like a college student after being out working for the previous six years.
-Looking back this was one of the less than desirable financial decisions I made, and I spent four years paying off these student loans.
+Looking back this was one of the less than desirable (but personally necessary) financial decisions I made, and I spent four years paying off these student loans.

 Immediately after completing my Ph.D.
 I was hired as a research faculty member to work on a grant I helped to secure and worked in that position for about a year and a half.
 The pay was actually quite low at about $45,000 a year.